 A separate report from Military.com unearthed another embarrassing issue with the jet that suggests it won’t take off on time.
 Full story

 On the other hand, the Russians seem to be making good progress, their 5th generation fighter known as the PAK 50.
 It is going through the testing phase and is expected to be operational by 2017.
 The cost for this programme is significantly lower, and it appears that this is fighter will be ready for production at a much earlier date than the F 35.
 The F 35 might end up being scrapped.
-The Russian Sukhoy fighters are incredible planes and all of them as efficient as their American counter parts but the price tag is considerably less.
+The Russian Sukhoi fighters are incredible planes and all of them as efficient as their American counterparts, but the price tag is considerably less.
 The PAK 50 still has some issues to overcome, but it appears that it’s more flight worthy than its counterpart which many US experts think is a sorry excuse for a 5th generation fighter.
-From a trend perspective, this is a confirmation that the USA has peaked while the new emerging powers like Russia, China, and other members of the BRICS are bottoming out and embarking on a multi decade up trends.
-We still think that Russia makes for a great long term investment and Europeans and Americans looking for a country that has similar cultural views (religion, etc.) might find Russia could make for a good second home.
+From a trend perspective, this is a confirmation that the USA has peaked while the new emerging powers like Russia, China, and other members of the BRICS are bottoming out and embarking on multi-decade up trends.
+We still think that Russia makes for an excellent long-term investment and Europeans and Americans looking for a country that has similar cultural views (religion, etc.) might find Russia could make for a good second home.
 While there will be some missteps along the way up, the bottom we believe is close at hand.
 Always remember, that we do not base our analysis on personal feelings, we focus on the trend and psychological factors.
-What we personally think matters not and when we do reveal our personal feelings, we do it for entertainment purposes only.
+What we think matters not and when we do reveal our feelings, we do it for entertainment purposes only.
 When you get personal, you get nothing but trouble.
 The trend is your friend if properly understood; otherwise, it could be your deadliest foe.

 The link below provides some details on the PAK 50.
-The price differential between the two is mindboggling.
+The price differential between the two is mind boggling.
 It is estimated that it will cost 1.5 trillion in total to get the F 35 to the skies.
 The PAK 50 will cost less than 50 billion.
-Already the F-35 programme has lost $400 billion, and its produced a piece of junk that is unstable. .
+Already the F-35 programme has lost $400 billion, and its produced a piece of junk that is unstable.
+Full Story

 Iceland says dropping bid for EU membership